 Leases typically have shorter durations than purchase financing and appeal to people who value the latest tech and innovation and/or want to reduce maintenance and repair expenses.
 Tech and innovation are constantly evolving, which means every few years you will have the option to upgrade your vehicle to the latest model or choose something else entirely.
 If you weren't a fan of the pick-up truck, now's your chance to try the sedan.
 The relatively short terms on leases can also give growing families an opportunity to acquire a larger, more accommodating vehicle.

 Also, you will need to keep an eye on the odometer throughout the duration of the lease.
-Many leases limit drivers between 10,000 to 15,000 miles a year (may have options to purchase additional mileage upfront at a lower cost).
+Many leases limit drivers to between 10,000 to 15,000 miles a year (may have options to purchase additional mileage upfront at a lower cost).
 Driving in excess of the mileage allowance will likely incur additional fees.
-According to the U.S Department of Transportation, the average American drives 13,476 miles a year.
+According to the U.S Department of Transportation, the average American drives just under 13,500 miles a year.
 You want to consider your driving habits and anticipated changes over the lease term to decide whether the limits are suitable to your lifestyle.